 If a student can’t visit a school, they should still try to do a much research about it as they can.
 Schools’ websites are great places to start, and contacting a coach can be a good way to learn more about a program.
 Admissions offices are also useful sources of information, and they can often set up phone interviews or meetings with local alumni even if students can’t travel to campus.

-Interested junior squash players should familiarize themselves with the CSA recruiting regulations and timeline, which can be found here.
+Interested junior squash players should familiarize themselves with the CSA recruiting regulations and timelines, all of which can be found here.

 Colleges try to have a well-rounded undergraduate student body with students representing a wide variety of backgrounds and interests.
-Strong academic performance is the key criteria for admission.
+Strong academic performance is a key criteria for admission.
 However, colleges give credit to students who have demonstrated success in extracurricular activities on a national or international level.
-If a student is ranked #5 in the country in squash, it has clearly taken a lot of time away from studying to accomplish it.
-If that student has a strong academic background as well, they may be admitted before a student with only a strong academic background.

-CSA recruiting rules prohibit coaches from calling students on the phone until the September 1 junior year in high school.
+CSA recruiting rules prohibit coaches from calling students on the phone until September 1 of their 11th grade year in high school.
 They can send students letters and e-mails starting on the same date, although questionnaires can be mailed to students any time in high school.
-Students can visit a school any time, but a coach can only provide a student with an expenses-paid “Official Visit” one time for a maximum of 48 hours after January 1 of their junior year.
+Students can visit a school any time, but a coach can only provide a student with an expenses-paid “Official Visit” one time for a maximum of 48 hours after January 1 of their 11th grade year.
 Each high school student-athlete may accept no more than 5 official visits.

 THE APPLICATION PROCESS